mate-academy/jv-task-management-system/README.md

 # Task Management System

 Manage tasks and projects effectively through a web-based application.
 This system enables task creation, assignment, progress tracking, and completion.
-To enhance user experience, users can add attachments directly from Dropbox, making the process seamless.

 ## If you work in a team